hosseinmirzapur/hampa/README.md

 (Add specific installation and setup steps here, e.g., cloning the repo, installing dependencies, running the development server)

+## Progressive Web App (PWA) Installation 📱

+Hampa is a Progressive Web App (PWA), which means you can install it directly to your mobile device's home screen and use it like a native application, even offline!

+### How to Install:

+1.  **Visit the Application**: Open the Hampa application in your mobile browser (e.g., Chrome on Android, Safari on iOS).
+Ensure you are visiting the deployed version over HTTPS.
+2.  **Look for the Install Prompt**:
+    *   **Custom Prompt**: You might see a banner at the bottom of the screen prompting you to "Install App".
+Tap this button to add Hampa to your home screen.
+    *   **Browser's Native Option**: If the custom prompt doesn't appear immediately, you can usually find an "Add to Home Screen" or "Install App" option in your browser's menu (e.g., Chrome's three-dot menu, Safari's Share Sheet).
+3.  **Confirm Installation**: Follow the on-screen instructions to complete the installation.

+Once installed, Hampa will appear as an icon on your home screen, providing a fast, reliable, and engaging experience.

 ## 🛠️ Contribution Guidelines

 We welcome contributions to Hampa!
 Please read our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to understand the expected behavior in our community.